rozz666/test-status/README.md

 View the status of your projects test suite in the status bar of Atom.

-**I am looking for a maintainer to take over the travis-ci-status project, please contact me on Twitter [@thetombell](https://twitter.com/thetombell) if you're interested.**
+**I am looking for a maintainer to take over the test-status project, please contact me on Twitter [@thetombell](https://twitter.com/thetombell) if you're interested.**